MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ## Work Browser (Visual Refresh)

-When Microsoft Edge for business is available, the existing Azure AD profile on Enterprise PCs will automatically apply the new refreshed visual treatment.
+When Microsoft Edge for Business is available, the existing Azure AD profile on Enterprise PCs will automatically apply the new refreshed visual treatment.
 The existing Microsoft Edge icon is replaced by the Microsoft Edge for Business logo in the taskbar and other shortcuts:

 ![Microsoft Edge for Business logo](media/microsoft-edge-for-business/edge-center-logo.png)

-Inside the browser you see the new profile pill design, the updated profile flyout visual treatment, and the company color accenting the browser frame.
+Inside the browser you see the new profile pill label, profile flyout visual treatment, and flyout band annotation.

 ![Updated visual treatment for browser](media/microsoft-edge-for-business/image-pill-with-flyout-center.png)